gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

 seccomp-installer-wjbxq   1/1     Running   0          21s
 ```

-## Create a Pod using custom Seccomp profile
+## Create a Pod Using a Custom Seccomp Profile

-Finally we want to create a profile which uses our new Seccomp profile `my-profile.json`.
+Finally, we want to create a profile which uses our new Seccomp profile `my-profile.json`.

 Create a file called `my-seccomp-pod.yaml` with the following content: